ioccc-src/winner/2020/ferguson2/README.md

 #### Example run
 </div>

-BTW: There's a much more entertaining way to explore this entry.
+**BTW**: There's a much more entertaining way to explore this entry.
 See [recode.html][] for more details.
 There's a secret message that one might like to decipher.
 These however show the general program as well as how to use the two winning entries of the [Morse